dannyhdyt/Katalon-Web-Automation-Assignment/README.md

 This repository contains a web automation project using Katalon Studio for testing the [DemoBlaze](https://demoblaze.com/) website.

-## Overview

-The project aims to automate various test scenarios for the DemoBlaze website using Katalon, providing a foundation for functional and regression testing.

 ## Features

 - **Test Suites:** Includes comprehensive test suites covering different aspects of the DemoBlaze website.